couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 query.setIncludeDocs(true);
 query.setStale(Stale.UPDATE_AFTER);
 ```

 ##### ComplexKeys
 The setters have docblocks to explain their meaning, but there is one thing you should be aware of.
 Because those arguments get transformed into HTTP query parameters, certain transformations need to be done, the most important one being escaping of values.
-Because escaping tends to get hairy pretty quickly, especially if you might be dealing with brackets (for arrays) and quotes, a `ComplexKey` utility class is available.
+Because escaping tends to get complex pretty quickly, especially if you might be dealing with brackets (for arrays) and quotes, a `ComplexKey` utility class is available.
 It removes the escaping burden from you and helps with inferring the correct wire format for the given object.
 All of the methods that take a `ComplexKey` also take a raw `String`, so you can always provide your own arguments if needed.

 Let's say we only want to get two keys out of our view index.
 Couchbase Server needs a format like `["key1","key2"]`, but we also need to encode it properly.
 Let's try the raw way first: